pingcap/docs/tidb-cloud/backup-and-restore.md

         > - To minimize the impact on business, it is recommended to schedule automatic backup during periods of low workloads.
         > - Backup jobs are automatically delayed when data import jobs are in progress. **DO NOT** run manual backups during data import, or during cluster scaling.

     - In **Backup Retention**, configure the minimum backup data retention period.
-The default is seven days.
+The default is 7 days.
+To minimize the impact on business, it is recommended to schedule automatic backup during periods of low workloads.

         > **Note**
         >